step-security-bot/action-semantic-release/README.md

 ### Outputs

-* `version`: The most up-to-date version.
-If the action releases a new version this will be the new version.
-If the action does not release a version this will be the most recently released version.
+* `last-version`: The last released version.
+* `next-version`: The next version to be released.
+During a dry run this is the next version that _would_ be released, but was not because of the dry run.
+During a non-dry run this is the version that was just released by the action.
+* `version-released`: Whether a new version was released.
+Note that this can be true even during a dry run.

 ### Example
 ```